EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

   path: posts/gui/Creating_Gui_Component.png
 ---

-> This post and its resources are still in development.
-{: .prompt-info }

 This post explains how to extend the QML language using C++, specifically the [Shimmer++ libraries](https://eddytheco.github.io/Shimmerpp/about/).
 After reading the post, developers will be able to create reusable GUI components, making the development faster.